mongodb-industry-solutions/automotive-acoustic-diagnostics/README.md

 > You will need the database name to set up your environment variables later (`DATABASE_NAME`).
 > If the database name has not been specified, the default name will be `automotive_acoustic_diagnostics`.

-## Step 3 - Enable Audio-Based Real time Diagnostic using MongoDB Vector Search
+## Step 3 - Enable real-time acoustic diagnostics using Atlas Vector Search

 Demonstration of MongoDB's Vector Search capabilities for anomaly detection through sound input.
 This demo enables real-time diagnosis by analyzing the emitted audio, allowing us to diagnose its condition—whether it's operating normally, stopped, or experiencing any issues.
 This analysis has been implemented in a Python module.
 We use [FastAPI](https://fastapi.tiangolo.com/) to serve the functionality to the web app via REST API, [PANNs inference](https://github.com/qiuqiangkong/audioset_tagging_cnn) to create the embedding of the audio samples, [MongoDB Atlas](https://www.mongodb.com/lp/platform/atlas) to store the resulting embeddings, and [Atlas Vector Search](https://www.mongodb.com/products/platform/atlas-vector-search) to classify new audio samples.